pulumi/registry/themes/default/content/registry/packages/aws-native/installation-configuration.md

 {{< aws-resource-note >}}

 To provision resources with the Pulumi AWS provider, you need to have AWS credentials.
-You can use the instructions on this page if you plan to use AWS credentials from a shared credentials file (which the AWS CLI usually manages for you) or from an environment variable.
+You can use the instructions on if you plan to use AWS credentials from a shared credentials file (which the AWS CLI usually manages for you) or from an environment variable.
 For other credential options, see the [AWS documentation](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html).

 **Your AWS credentials are never sent to Pulumi.com.** Pulumi uses the AWS SDK and the credentials in your environment to authenticate requests from your computer to AWS.